longlonglu/Credit-Card-System/README.md

 # Integration of Credit card system and Online shopping system
+# This project is made by gonese carmichael901230 and Longlong Lu

 ### This repo is for education and non-profitable purpose ONLY